Apparently we have a pandemic on our hands and this pandemic needs a solution.

 Herbs and Spices

 There are a lot of different herbs and spices that have merit when it comes to viral protection and treatment.
 To not overwhelm I am only going to focus on these three specific ones due to their strong properties and the fact that they go well together.
 The first one is curcumin commonly found in spices like turmeric.
-The second one is ginger and the third one is cinnamon.
+The second one is ginger and third one is cinnamon.
 Let’s start with curcumin, which is well known for its anti-inflammatory properties.
 This research study concludes that: “The extensive antiviral effects of curcumin against different viral pathogens nominate this compound as an antiviral drug candidate to develop new antivirals from natural resources against sensitive viruses especially by developing different curcumin derivatives.”
-Another research study shows that curcumin inhibits influenza virus infection; the study concludes that curcumin inhibits virus-cell attachment, which inhibits the influenza virus from propagating and has promising potential as an anti-influenza drug.
+Another research study shows that curcumin inhibits influenza virus infection.
+The study concludes that curcumin inhibits virus-cell attachment, which inhibits the influenza virus from propagating and has promising potential as an anti-influenza drug.
 My final note about curcumin has to do directly with the cytokine storm, which once again is what makes COVID-19 so dangerous.
 This research study mentions curcumin’s suppression of cytokine release and cytokine storm and discusses it as a potential therapy for patients with Ebola and other severe viral infections.

 Ginger, another powerful herb, has been shown to have antiviral activity as well.
 Fresh ginger specifically has been shown to have anti-viral activity against Human Respiratory Syncytial Virus as it inhibited plaque formation and viral attachment.
 The Journal of Plant Medicines has a great article on Ginger’s Antiviral Properties that have been proven by research.
 Last but not least, I would like to mention cinnamon as another potential herbal anti-viral.
-This research paper on cinnamon against H7H3 influenza A virus stated that the antiviral activity of cinnamon bark extract showed that it was effective against the influenza virus and that it showed significant antiviral activity in comparison with the controls.
+A research paper on cinnamon against H7H3 influenza A virus stated that the antiviral activity of cinnamon bark extract showed that it was effective against the influenza virus and that it showed significant antiviral activity in comparison with the controls.
 This article mentions Dr. Milton Schiffenbauer and his study which compared cinnamon with other botanical extracts (onion, garlic, cloves, peppermint, cocoa and saffron) and found that cinnamon was effective in deactivating viruses in select organisms vs. the other extracts which showed no antiviral effect.

 Herbal Considerations and Cautions: